Back to blog

 Pull the full option chain

-Snapshot every strike and expiration (bid/ask, mark, OI, IV, Greeks) for a symbol in one POST — the latest session or any past trading day.
+Snapshot every strike and expiration (bid/ask, last price, OI, IV, Greeks) for a symbol in one POST — the latest session or any past trading day.

 curl -X POST https://www.optiondata.io/api/option-chain \